Prithvitarale/peepll/README.md

 # PEEPLL Framework Codebase

+Official repository of [Distributed Multi-Agent Lifelong Learning](https://openreview.net/forum?id=IIVr4Hu3Oi) (TMLR 2025).

 This repository contains the implementation of the **Peer Parallel Lifelong Learning (PEEPLL)** framework for distributed multi-agent lifelong learning.
-The scripts provided reproduce the results presented in our paper.
+The scripts provided reproduce the results presented in the paper.
+To review specific implementations of our proposed methods in the paper, see Section 5 below.

 ## **Overview**
 - For CIFAR100 and MiniImageNet, the `peepll.py` script simulates lifelong learning through peer-to-peer communication.